dotnet/docs/docs/core/extensions/dependency-injection-usage.md

 ## Conclusion

 In this sample app, you created several interfaces and corresponding implementations.
 Each of these services is uniquely identified and paired with a <xref:Microsoft.Extensions.DependencyInjection.ServiceLifetime>.
 The sample app demonstrates registering service implementations against an interface, and how to register pure classes without backing interfaces.
-The sample app then demonstrates how dependencies defined as constructor parameters are resolved during runtime.
+The sample app then demonstrates how dependencies defined as constructor parameters are resolved at run time.

-When the app is ran, it will display output similar to the following:
+When you run the app, it displays output similar to the following:

 :::code source="snippets/configuration/console-di/Program.cs" id="Output":::